Our Re-purposed Home

-If you have looked thru decorating magazines, Pinterest, and product catalogs for Christmas decorating ideas you will see that there are so many different options for how to decorate your Christmas tree.
+If you have looked through decorating magazines, Pinterest, and product catalogs for Christmas decorating ideas you will see that there are so many different options for how to decorate your Christmas tree.

 But, even though there are many, many different styles of decorating, there are also some basic rules that decorators use, both in your home and for your tree, that you can apply to properly decorate your Christmas tree and amaze your friends and family.
 These steps apply no matter what style of tree you have.